Ethel du Pont: Death

-Ethel du Pont was 49 years old when she died by suicide on May 25, 1965.
+Ethel du Pont was 49 years old when she committed suicide on May 25, 1965.
 She had been under psychiatric care several times in the years preceding her death and spent time at the Silver Hill Foundation, a hospital in New Canaan, Connecticut.
 Her death took place a few months before her son Christopher's wedding in June 1965, while she and her husband were separated, and while her son, Benjamin, then 10 years old, was away at boarding school.

 Afterward, her family endowed the Harvard Medical School Ethel Dupont-Warren Fellowship Award for research in Psychiatry.
 As of 2023, the fellowship continues to support the salary of 3 to 4 young research psychiatrists per year.